teiniker/teiniker-lectures-computerscience/configuration-management/versioning/README.md

 * [Branching and Merging in a Local Repository](doc/BranchingLocalRepository.md)

-The next step is to use a **remote repository** such as GitHub or GitLab.
+The next step is to use a **remote repository** such as GitHub or GitLab:

 * [Clone a Remote Repository](doc/CloneRemoteRepository.md)